equinor/terraform-baseline/docs/best-practices.md

 ## Modules

 - A single module call should create a single instance of the main resource created by the module.
 For example, the `web-app` module should create a single web app, and the `sql` module should create a single database.
 This creates a common expectation for the behavior of our modules.
+- A module should not create just a single resource.
+Exceptions can be made if that resource requires complex configuration or a stringent set of predefined parameters.

 ### Control plane and data plane